hbctraining/Training-modules/Finding_and_summarizing_colossal_files/lessons/AWK_module.md

 - ***Field*** - This is a column of data
 - ***Record*** - This is a row of data

 For our first `awk` command let's mimic what we just did with `grep`.
-To pull all instances of coyote from animal_observations_edited.txt using `awk`:
+To pull all instances of coyote from `animal_observations_edited.txt` using `awk`:

 ```bash
 awk '/coyote/' animal_observations_edited.txt
 ```

-here '/coyote/' is the pattern we want to match and **since we have not told `awk` anything else it performs it's default behavior which is to print the matched lines**.
+Here `'/coyote/'` is the pattern we want to match and **since we have not told `awk` anything else it performs it's default behavior, which is to print the matched lines**.

-but we only care about coyotes from Yosemite Park!
+But we only care about coyotes from Yosemite Park!
 How do we do that?

 ```bash
 awk '$3 ~ /coyote/' animal_observations_edited.txt